tc39/notes/es7/2016-07/jul-27.md

 #### Conclusion/Resolution

 - Do not merge the PR
-- Use language for "the latest" ie. unbounded reference
+- Use language for "the latest", i.e. unbounded reference
 - This should be applied to 402 as well